Oh boy, do I remember those days. A year and a half of staying hidden.

 When Jesus was finished he asked, “Which of the two did the will of his father?”

-It was actually harder for them to answer than you might realize, but eventually one elder, wiser than the rest, replied, “The first.”
+It was actually harder for them to answer than you might realize, but eventually one elder, who was a little wiser than the rest, replied, “The first.”

 Then Jesus said unto them, “Truly I say unto you, that the tax collectors and the prostitutes go into the kingdom of God before you.”